 Engineering is big.
 A lot of companies are these whiz kids geniuses that are building out companies and kind of just looking to disrupt this world.
 Now, the challenge with Product Marketing is that we often do this:

 We don't feel comfortable always being out in front of it.
 We don't feel comfortable being in front of customers.
-The business acumen isn't always something that we double down on, and in many organisations, they don't empower us to think differently.
+Business acumen isn't always something that we double down on, and in many organizations, they don't empower us to think differently.

 On a scale of one to 10 we get about a 6.5 in terms of how much influence we think people have, 6.5 is 65%, it's pretty much a D, pretty much we're not doing a great job, and that bothers me because I love marketing, I've been doing it for a long time.
 So I feel like it's up to us to help rebrand product marketing as a whole in order to get what we want:

 Many of you are doing different things.
 Some of you are more focused on demand Gen. Some of you are more focused on the pricing, but I think what you need to think about it, although you're doing this right, almost 60% of you are focused on generating new revenue for the organization which is great because as a CEO, you need to be thinking about the dollars.
 How are you generating new dollars for your organization?

 The other thing is MQLs which was pretty weird to see because demand-gen is often on the hook for generating your MQLs in many organizations, but about 45% of you are actually working on that now and 42% are on retaining customers.
 So I see that as driving some up-sell, maybe some cross-sell mixed in there as well, am I right?

 The good thing is, you're doing a lot of what's required already from a CEO perspective, we just need to put it together in a really cohesive plan to do so and help others in your organization, whether they're in PM or engineering or a senior executive role, see us in that light.